 Overall, I much prefer the structure of the peat free composts for both seedlings and long term plantings.
 I would never use such a fine compost as the peat has in long-term plantings anymore, which is also why I avoid John Innes formulas (in addition to avoiding its peat and soil content – I use soil, but from my own garden).

 I asked my readers what crops / plants you’d like me to trial and something that came up from a number of you is anything with small seeds.
-For some reason the gardening world has convinced itself that tiny seeds need fine compost to germinate, which is wrong so in the first trial I am growing Lettuce ‘Salad Bowl’ with its tiny seeds.
+For some reason the gardening world has convinced itself that tiny seeds need fine compost to germinate, which is wrong, so in the first trial I am growing wild rocket with its small seeds.
 It’s also a fast growing leafy crop, needing reasonable amounts of nutrition.

-I sowed them on 6th April as I usually do, covering ever so slightly with a dusting of compost from each and watering gently from underneath.
+I sowed them on 27th April, covering ever so slightly with a dusting of compost from each and watering gently from underneath.
 The pots are in my unheated polytunnel.

 Keep coming back to this page for updates and more rounds from different crops!